RakibulRanak/SlackBook/README.md

 <br>

-# Steps To Post Data from Server to Facebook
+# Posting Data from Server to Facebook

 ![server to facebook](files/serverToFb.png)